14

 In this blog, we have come across a wider list of software tester interview questions that are sufficient to prepare you for the next interview.
 Along with practicing these questions, it would be great if you can join the QA certification program from JanBask Training and get certified in your favorite testing domain.

-A certified candidate with the right skills and knowledge has better chances of getting hired by top MNCs than other candidates.
+A certified candidate with the right skills and knowledge has better chance of getting hired by top MNCs than other candidates.
 We wish you luck for a successful career in software testing domain ahead!

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.